-The purpose of this public hearing is to solicit comments from the Planning Commission and the public on the Draft Environmental Impact Report (Draft EIR) and the Draft Downtown Oakland Specific Plan (Draft Plan), the associated draft General Plan Amendments (GPAs) and preliminary zoning framework including character and intensity areas to achieve the vision of the Draft Plan.
+The purpose of this public hearing is to solicit comments from the Landmarks Preservation Advisory Board (LPAB) and the public on the cultural resource aspects contained in the Draft Environmental Impact Report (Draft EIR) and the Draft Downtown Oakland Specific Plan (Draft Plan), the associated draft General Plan Amendments (GPAs) and preliminary zoning framework including character and intensity areas to achieve the vision of the Draft Plan.

 The City of Oakland's Planning and Building Department has prepared a Draft EIR on the Draft Plan that evaluates impacts of the Draft Plan development.
-The Plan Area encompasses approximately 930 acres in Downtown Oakland, generally bounded by 27th Street and the Broadway Valdez Specific Plan boundary to the north; I-980, Brush and Market Street and the West Oakland Specific Plan Boundary to the west; Lake Merritt and Channel, Chinatown, and the Lake Merritt Station Area Plan boundary to the east; and the Oakland Estuary to the South.
+The Plan Area encompasses approximately 930 acres in Downtown Oakland, generally bounded by 27th Street and the Broadway Valdez Specific Plan boundary to the north; I-980, Brush and Market Street and the West Oakland Specific Plan Boundary to the west; Lake Merritt and Channel, Chinatown, and the Lake Merritt Station Area Plan area boundary to the east; and the Oakland Estuary to the South.